ABS — What is ABS?

 creates a voltage as the tooth approaches and the voltage drops as the tooth passes past the sensor.
 The ABS brake module compares the rotation speed from each wheel speed sensor to determine which wheel is about to lock up.

-The ABS system consist of a computerized
+The ABS system consists of a computerized

 ABS Hydraulic Control Unit